Nether-Power/Nether-Sky-Block/README.en.md

 - recipes
     - Blast furnace recipe of replacing Smooth Stone with Obsidian
     - Burn the Nether Wart Block in the blast furnace to obtain the Nether Wart Block
+    - Use the stone cutter to cut the dripstone block to obtain dripstone
 - Modify piglin transaction
     - Delete Fire Resistance Potion trading
     - Increase Blackstone trading probability